Winner (band): 2014–2016: 2014 S/S, international recognition, and Nam's departure

-2017–2019: Reformation, continued success, and the first world tour
+2017–2019: Reformation and continuing promotions

-Winner posing on the red carpet for the 32nd Golden Disc Awards.
+Winner on the red carpet for the 32nd Golden Disc Awards.

-After a 14 month hiatus, the group returned as a quartet on April 4, 2017 with Fate Number For.
-The music video for the title track "Really Really", was filmed by director Dave Meyers.
-The single debuted atop the Gaon Digital Chart, and hit number three on the Billboard World Digital Song Sales, marking the group's highest position to date.
-It went on to surpass 100 million streams, making Winner the first ever male idol group in history to achieve that feat while keeping their "Chart-In" status.
-It was also chosen to be on the Apple Music's "Best of the Week" list.
-To commemorate the album's release, Winner held a three-day "concept showroom" showcase at Club NB in Seoul from April 2 to 4.
-On May 31st, they released their debut Japanese single album, which contained Japanese renditions of "Really Really" and "Fool".
-On August 4, Winner released their second single album, Our Twenty For, which included the lead singles, "Love Me Love Me" and "Island".
-The former was chosen by Dazed Digital as one of the 20 best K-Pop songs of 2017.
+After a 14-month hiatus, the group returned as a quartet on April 4, 2017, with Fate Number For.
+The music video for the title track, "Really Really", was filmed by director Dave Meyers.
+The single debuted atop the Gaon Digital Chart and hit number three on the Billboard World Digital Song Sales, marking the group's highest position to date.
+According to Gaon Chart data, it surpassed 100 million streams while remaining on the chart and was chosen for Apple Music's "Best of the Week" list.

+On May 31, they released their debut Japanese single album, which contained Japanese renditions of "Really Really" and "Fool".
+On August 4, Winner released their second single album, Our Twenty For, which included the lead singles "Love Me Love Me" and "Island".
+The former was chosen by Dazed Digital as one of the 20 best K-pop songs of 2017.

-Through tvN's New Journey to the West 4, Mino's wish to appear on Youth Over Flowers with his fellow Winner members was granted as a special supplementary show.
-Filming for Winner's Youth Over Flowers took place in West Australia while airing began on November 7.
+As part of tvN's New Journey to the West 4, Mino's request to appear on Youth Over Flowers with his fellow Winner members was fulfilled through a special supplementary show.
+Filming for Winner's Youth Over Flowers took place in Western Australia, and the show premiered on November 7.